ClintH/kattegat/INSTALL.md

 ## Step 6: Starting the server

-Once the server is generated, to start it, you can use:
+To start a server you've generated, you can use:

 ````
 $ node app